 Sage and Other Fresh Herbs

 Sage is one of my favorite fresh herbs because it grows in almost any condition, except maybe too wet.
 Its flavor is glorious with fall and winter meats and vegetables.
 It is medicinal as well as flavorful.
 And, it is great for smudging your home to free it from stale energies.
 Why not try this Sage Goldrush Cocktail recipe?
 It has instructions on how to make a sage and honey simple syrup, which is quite medicinal on its own.
 Add it to your tea next time you have a sore throat.

-The recipes we’ll be using for our February meal plan use plenty of fresh herbs.
+The recipes we’ll be using for our February meal plan rely on plenty of fresh herbs.
 Winter foods can be bland, and using fresh herbs is a perfect way to brighten flavors while adding much-needed micronutrients to your diet.
-In the January Seasonal Living Challenge, we freshened up the stale air in our homes with this stovetop potpourri, which uses rosemary.
-Check out the recipe if you find yourself with extra rosemary.

 A February Meal Plan

 My goal is to help our community create a seasonal life by having at least one meal using local and seasonal ingredients each week of the month.
 Many of these meals will have leftovers that can either be reheated for another meal or used as an ingredient in other meals.

 1 large to 2 small fennel bulbs